 - Writing in an Age of Silence (2007) | Buy this book

 Still fighting the good fight, Paretsky instills her powerful (but now dated) memoir with all the passion, anger and righteous indignation you’d expect.
 Paretsky refuses to separate her art and her politics — and argues that no artist should — but when she zeroes in on “the Junior Mr. Bush” and the much-hated Patriot Act, the long smouldering rage ignites.
-Not for the timid or the intellectually slack-jawed, this is as timely and as truly patriotic a tome as I’ve come across this year.
-No doubt the stormtroopers will be banging on her door any day now.
+Not for the timid or the intellectually slack-jawed, this was as timely and as truly patriotic a tome as I’ve ever come across.

 - “The Takamoku Joseki” (January 1984, AHMM)

 - “Three-Dot Po” (1984, The Eyes Have It)